Common Peace: The Common Peace as the basis of the League of Corinth

 After Mantinea, Greek politics continued along the same lines as before.
-When conflict with the rising power of Philip II of Macedon became more intense in the 350s, the idea of the Common Peace was revived once more.
-Philip first made the suggestion of replacing the Peace of Philocrates which had ended the Third Sacred War with a common peace.
-In the next few years, Demosthenes and other advocates of a decidedly anti-Macedonian approach gained preeminence in Athens.
+When conflict with the rising power of Philip II of Macedon became more intense in the 350s BC, the idea of the Common Peace was revived once more.
+Philip first made the suggestion of replacing the Peace of Philocrates which had ended the Third Sacred War with a Common Peace.
+Demosthenes and other advocates of a decidedly anti-Macedonian approach had gained preeminence in Athens.
 They rejected the proposal and called for war against Philip of Macedon.
 In 340/39 BC, the Athenians successfully brought together an alliance of Greek states, but their forces were decisively defeated by Philip at the Battle of Chaeronea in 338 BC.

 The Macedonians reacted harshly only against the Thebans, wishing instead to take advantage of the power of Athens and the other states by means of a league.
 The treaty establishing this league contained an express ban on interfering in the constitutions of other states by force (essentially an autonomy clause) and general bans on conflict and piracy for the first time, as well as a guarantee of free navigation.
 Only the Spartans refused to join this league.
 The other states were to send representatives, who would meet in a synedrion (council).
 They then entered into a personal alliance with Philip II, making him the Hegemon of the League.

 Theoretically, the freedom and autonomy of the Greek state were thus assured.
 In practice, however, the general ban on conflict marked a striking limitation on independence.
-In addition, the Macedonians retained garrisons in the Cadmea of Thebes, the Acrocorinth, and at Chalcis – ostensibly to maintain the common peace.
+In addition, the Macedonians retained garrisons in the Cadmea of Thebes, the Acrocorinth, and at Chalcis – ostensibly to maintain the Common Peace.

 The League of Corinth therefore marked the end of the Common Peace as the foundation for full equality between states and linked the idea of peace strongly with the guarantee of a hegemonic power once more.
-The alliance and the common peace were interlinked in the league treaty.
-The Panhellenic idea of a unified Greece and a campaign of vengeance against Persia were enabled by this Common Peace.
+The alliance and the Common Peace were interlinked in the league treaty.
+The pan-Hellenic idea of a unified Greece and a campaign of vengeance against Persia were enabled by this Common Peace.